Gifts to charities

 You can choose for a cash gift to be index-linked or not.
-Index-linked means that the gift will change between when your will is written and when you die by the same amount as the general level of prices.
+Index-linking means that the value of the gift will keep pace with inflation between the time you write your will and the time you die.

 If you leave 10% or more of your net estate (i.e. your total assets less liabilities) to charity, you could benefit from a reduction in the rate of inheritance tax from 40% to 36% on the rest of your estate.
 It is possible to leave a percentage of your estate to one or more charities, in equal or unequal shares.

 If you wish to benefit from the reduced inheritance tax rate, you will need to answer the following questions:

 - Do you have any beneficial interests in property that is currently held in trust?